After leading Boiling Springs' revival, Matt McNair maintains approach at Big 26 Baseball Classic

-HARRISBURG — For Matt McNair, the Big 26 Baseball Classic is representative of how far he — and his Boiling Springs' team — have come.
+HARRISBURG — For Matt McNair, playing in the Big 26 Baseball Classic is representative of how far he, and his Boiling Springs' team, have come.

 "I tried to come out here and represent my guys," he said.
 "You know, Boiling Springs is obviously a small school.
 We don't really get looked at.
 So I'm just trying to put them on the map."